 Healthy Slow Cooker Lasagna Soup combines all the flavor of classic lasagna without all the work plus it's a healthy version perfect for meal prep.
+Jump to Recipe keyboard_arrow_down

-Healthy Slow Cooker Lasagna Soup is all the deliciousness that is lasagna but in an easy to make, hearty soup that's made in the crockpot.
+This Slow Cooker Lasagna Soup is all the deliciousness that is lasagna but in an easy to make, hearty soup that's made in the crockpot.
 It's so much easier than traditional lasagna and is the perfect comfort food.

 I love everything about lasagna except all the work it takes to make.
 It isn't that I don't love spending time in the kitchen, because as a food blogger, it's something I absolutely love.
 But for some reason all the tasks that go into making a delicious lasagna - browning the meat, boiling the noodles, creating all the layers - just feels like too much lately.
 Perhaps it's all the holiday cooking that happens this time of year or maybe I just have a mental block when it comes to lasagna.